 The best time to get honest feedback is right after the workshop ends, while the experience is still fresh in everyone's minds.
 Send a simple, anonymous survey to all participants asking for their input.
 You can ask questions like: "On a scale of 1-10, how valuable was this session?" or "What was the most impactful part of the workshop?"
 Just as you would follow up with a recap of the discussion, collecting feedback shows you value their time and perspective.
 This information is gold for improving future sessions.
 It helps you identify which exercises resonated, whether the right people were in the room, and if everyone felt their voice was heard.

-Analyze the Long-Term Impact
+Measure the Long-Term Impact on Sales

 The ultimate test of a discovery workshop is its long-term impact on your sales outcomes.
 A few weeks or even a month after the session, look at the deals that were discussed.
 Did the insights from the workshop lead to a shorter sales cycle?
 Has the deal size increased?
 Are your champions better equipped to sell internally?
 Tracking these long-term metrics helps you draw a direct line from the workshop to revenue.
 Effective follow-up techniques and action items generated in the workshop should directly contribute to better engagement and improved win rates.
 This analysis provides the proof you need to justify investing time in discovery and helps build a stronger, more strategic sales motion.

-Common Workshop Mistakes to Avoid
+Common Workshop Mistakes (And How to Avoid Them)

 Running a great discovery workshop is about more than just what you do; it's also about what you avoid.
 Even the most well-planned session can get derailed by a few common missteps.
 Steering clear of these pitfalls will help you maintain control, build trust, and ensure your workshop delivers real value for both you and your potential customer.
 By being mindful of these common traps, you can guide the conversation effectively and set the stage for a successful partnership.